PlayStation Productions

 PlayStation Productions, LLC is an American production company owned by Sony Interactive Entertainment (SIE).
 The company adapts SIE's video game franchises into films and television shows with the distribution mainly being handled by Sony's film and television divisions.
-Its adaptations so far include the films Uncharted (2022), Gran Turismo (2023) and Until Dawn (2025) and television series The Last of Us (2023–present) and Twisted Metal (2023–present).
+Its adaptations so far include the films Uncharted (2022), Gran Turismo (2023), Until Dawn (2025), and Resident Evil (2026) and television series The Last of Us (2023–present) and Twisted Metal (2023–present).